-Many reputable phonics programs will have their own carefully developed scope and sequence for introducing grapheme-phoneme correspondences (GPCs).
+Many reputable phonics programs have their own carefully developed scope and sequence for introducing grapheme-phoneme correspondences (GPCs).
 If you are deciding on, or evaluating, a sequence there are some important guidelines to consider.

 A systematic approach should build grapheme-phoneme knowledge from simple to complex.
 Anna Gillingham is quoted as saying instruction should move “as fast as you can but as slow as you must” so that all learners keep up.
 Not only should an approach be systematic, but it should be cumulative with opportunity to continuously check and reinforce previously learned content.
 There are several common sequences for the simple code.
 The sequences shown here are beginning sequences and the more complex code must also be taught systematically and explicitly.